ovh/docs/pages/cloud/private-cloud/manager_ovh_private_cloud/guide.en-gb.md

 - The "Name" and "Description" fields are editable through the ![Dots](images/buttondots.png){.thumbnail} button
 - The "Range" shows the VMware services suscribed
 - The "Hosts" and "Datastores" fields give you the quantity of each in your Private Cloud
-- The "VMs backed up" shows your backup solution status.
+- The "VMs backed up" shows your backup solution status
-- The "Disaster Recovery Plan" shows your DRA solution status.
+- The "Disaster Recovery Plan" shows your DRA solution status
 - Links to your management interfaces

 ![GENERAL](images/en13general.png){.thumbnail}